MeganKrutz/vr2023/README.md

  Use the left trigger button to aim and teleport to a specified location.
  Use the grip buttons to reach out and pick up items off pedestals.

- Hold down left grip in front of a pedestal to activate a hold button.
+ Hold down right trigger in front of a pedestal to activate a hold button.
  Hold down the button to completion to activate an instructive video.

  ## Source File Organization